Ekko Astral: 2024: Pink Balloons and breakthrough

+2025: Reissues, touring, and Liberation Weekend

+In April 2025, the band released Pink Balloons: Popped, a reissued version of their debut album to commemorate its first anniversary.

 In 2025, Ekko Astral partnered with the non-profit collective Gender Liberation Movement to organize a two-day music and arts festival (May 30–31, 2025) called Liberation Weekend in Washington, D.C.
 The festival was in support of the transgender community; proceeds generated were planned to fund rallies, demonstrations, and direct actions in protest of anti-trans businesses and policymaking.
 The festival featured performances from Ekko Astral, L'Rain, Home Is Where, Ted Leo, Speedy Ortiz, and others.

-In September through October of 2025 Ekko Astral performed with PUP and Jeff Rosenstock, opening for them as part of their "PUP + Jeff Rosentock Present: A Cataclysmic Rapture of Friendshipness" tour in the U.S.
+In September through October 2025 Ekko Astral performed with PUP and Jeff Rosenstock, opening for them as part of their "PUP + Jeff Rosentock Present: A Cataclysmic Rapture of Friendshipness" tour in the U.S.